the gaslight

 The cladding’s distinct character continues into the lift interiors, with Art Deco details etched on the mirror and a bespoke pentagonal blue leather handrail made by Bill Amberg Studio, which reflects the owner’s connection to shoemaking and leather.
 This attention to detail continues throughout the interiors.
 The bathrooms use a bespoke terrazzo panelling – an unexpected contemporary echo of the traditional timber panelling that might have been found in the original interiors.
 The wayfinding in the building uses extruded bronze signs in a distinctive ribbon font, whilst the numbers for the building’s entrance are shaped into the metal railings on the restored wooden gates.
 Even the timber handles on the external entrance doors have been designed in three dimensions and turned on a lathe to provide an unexpected tactile quality to imbue a sense of craftsmanship in the visitor’s experience.

-A mezzanine floor has been inserted by Bureau de Change architects into the volume of the new roof.
+In the office spaces, the exposed services have been organised to complement the ceiling’s existing structural grid.
+Bespoke joinery covers the fan coil units that sit in the centre of the structural bays, articulated by linear lighting to create light and airy working spaces.
+These office spaces lead up to a mezzanine floor, inserted by Bureau de Change archietcts into the volume of the new roof.
 On one side the access stair has been neatly tucked away behind a dark grey volume.
 Whilst on the other side the mezzanine’s exposed profile is highlighted by a bronze ribbon that encapsulates its contours, in turn echoed by a bronze balustrade, which fans from either side into the middle as a rhythmic additional to the volume.

 Photography: Gilbert McCarragher